-The term “best” is of course relative.
+The term “great” is of course relative.
 And by ‘butt’ I mean gluteal group.
-For the purpose of this article, ‘best’ means the exercise which activates the most muscle fibers within the four muscles of the gluteals:
+For the purpose of this article, ‘great’ means the exercise which activates the most muscle fibers within the four muscles of the gluteals:

 Many researchers have studied the effects of specific exercises on the muscle activation of the glutes.
 Perhaps the best method to determine the amount of contractile muscle is through an EMG test (electromyography).
 It is like an EKG but for the muscles.
 This test detects the amount of electrical activity within the muscle (your nervous system which is made of electrical impulses control your muscles and when they contact electrical activity is increased).
 The exercises below have been shown in scientific studies to recruit the greatest number of muscle fibers in the gluteal region.

 Since the glutes are the largest and strongest muscle group in the body (pound for pound the masseter muscle in the jaw is strongest) it is not hard to get them to contract.
 There are many exercises that target the glutes.
 Prior to working with this large muscle group determine if your hip flexor chain is tight.
 If so, I recommend you static stretch (hold for 30-60 seconds) these overactive muscles before you begin your routine.
 The stretching will decrease the muscle activation in your thighs and open up a window for greater gluteal recruitment.

 NOTE: Science has shown that stretching does not improve performance (it can diminish it by causing a decrease inactivation), warm you up, prevent soreness or most injuries for that matter and does not make you taller.

 Keep in mind it is not possible to isolate a muscle, so it is normal and good to feel other muscles helping during these exercises.
 Here are the three best butt exercises: